nstack/stackhut/docs/usage/usage_your_code.rst

 Using a Service
 ===============

-Please read the tutorial for basic information on how to access a service via JSON-RPC.
+Please read :ref:`tutorial_use` for basic information on how to access a service via JSON-RPC.

 Access a service directly
 -------------------------

 **TODO**

+See :ref:`tutorial_use` for basic info.

 ..
 Login into StackHut
 .. -------------------